Scary Truths About Soft Drinks Part 2: Flame Retardants and More

 Water is the most effective substance for hydration and quenching thirst.
 Ionized alkaline water has been restructured at the molecular level to hydrate even more effectively.
 Ionized alkaline water also provides better absorption of minerals like calcium and magnesium.
 The ionization process actually produces negative hydroxyl ions – powerful antioxidants.

-Reaching for a glass of ionized alkaline water will not only quench your thirst better than soft drinks, it will provide your body with nutrients and antioxidants to promote health rather than break it down.
+Reaching for a glass of ionized alkaline water will not only quench your thirst better than soft drinks, but it will also provide your body with nutrients and antioxidants to promote health rather than break it down.